 Toronto Collaboration Platform (TOCP)

-TOCP is a partnership between the City of Toronto, CivicLabTO, eCampusOntario and eight of Toronto’s higher education institutions (HEIs).
-Together, this group will use the expertise in each organization to collaborate on research and development projects to support Toronto’s communities, economy and post-COVID-19 recovery efforts.
+Toronto Collaboration Platform (TOCP) is a partnership between the City of Toronto, CivicLabTO, eCampusOntario, and eight of Toronto’s higher education institutions (HEIs).
+Together, this group uses the expertise in each organization to collaborate on research and development projects to support Toronto’s communities, economy and post-COVID-19 recovery efforts.

-When COVID-19 struck, the City of Toronto, eCampusOntario, and the eight HEIs in the city started working together to support Toronto’s recovery efforts.
-This included mobilizing faculty and students at GTA HEIs to support businesses and organizations.
-These eight institutions worked with the City of Toronto to select priority research projects that were subsequently co-funded by Mitacs and NSERC.
-As a result, eight projects from a cross section of industries and disciplines went live in November 2020.
-These projects have not only supported COVID-19 recovery efforts throughout the city, but they have also provided students with jobs, experiential learning opportunities and micro-credentials as part of their participation.
+The eight institutions worked with the City of Toronto to select priority research projects that were subsequently co-funded by Mitacs and NSERC.
+As a result, eight projects from a cross-section of disciplines were launched through the program in November 2020.
+These projects not only supported COVID-19 recovery efforts throughout the city, but they provided students with experiential learning opportunities and micro-credentials as part of their participation.
+To date, TOCP has facilitated a total of 29 research projects, resulting in impactful programs, services and policy recommendations.

-TOCP is back for a second round of projects, this time with a focus beyond the scope of COVID-19.
-Given its success, TOCP will be the model for a province-wide platform called OCIP, which will facilitate collaboration between HEIs, municipalities and businesses across the province.
+Moving forward, TOCP projects will move beyond the scope of COVID-19 to include research that addresses key issues affecting Torontonians.
+Given its success, TOCP will be the model for a province-wide platform launching in late 2022, facilitating collaboration between municipalities, HEIs and businesses across the province.

 Apply to TOCP

-Divisions and agencies from the City of Toronto must submit their research proposals using the TOCP 2021 Intake Form by 5:00pm EDT on Friday, August 27th, 2021.
+Divisions and agencies from the City of Toronto are expected to be able to submit their research proposals in early 2023.

 TOCP is a great opportunity to network, connecting post-secondary staff and students across Ontario with the City of Toronto.
 The platform offers students practical experience through opportunities to work on municipal projects, and helps to build professional relationships between municipalities and local HEIs.